AdobeDocs/campaign-web.en/help/v8/email/fragments.md

     ![](assets/fragment-designer.png)

 1. Once your fragment is ready, click **[!UICONTROL Save & close]**.
 It is added to the [fragment list](#access-manage-fragments).

-1. If needed, click the arrow next to the fragment name to go back to the **[!UICONTROL Details]** screen and edit it.

 This fragment is now ready to be used when building any [email](../email/get-started-email-designer.md) or [content template](use-email-templates.md) within Campaign.
 [Learn how](../email/use-visual-fragments.md)